mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 As a developer, I'm using other people tools because they solve problem that I don't want to deal with directly.

-I know that if a library trying to solve my problems is not easy nor practical, I won't use it and I will take something else that better fits my needs.
+I know that if a tool trying to solve my problems is not easy nor practical, I won't use it and I will choose something else that better fits my needs.
 This is the same as the _User Experience_ when dealing with a product - if the experience is not good enough, people will use another product.

-A component with a lot of `props` scares me because it doesn't look easy to use: it seems to do a lot of things with a lot of different settings.
-I often see very interesting "business" oriented components (they solve complex and isolated problems) but they tend to lack UI customizations. **The platform I'm using aims to provide a visual representation of the business**.
-Since every product is different, I need to be able to customize the underlying **style of elements** according to my context.
+The notion of "practical", to me, when dealing with components, is about having something robust, with a balanced amount of configuration and easiness of use, but also extendability.
+If I have to spend 3 hours on a "Clock" component to modify the shape of the tiny watch pointer, I will certainly not use it.

-For instance, I don't like this kind of component:
+Let me try to put this in perspective with the following example, I will try to explain why I don't like this kind of components:

 ```jsx
 <Input